cszabo725/LSE_DA_201_COVID_Analysis/README.md

 The parameters of this project are to focus on highlighting areas with the largest number of people who have only received one dose of the vaccine, while avoiding those areas with the highest level of recoveries in the initial campaign.
 We also review tweets data to understand if covid is still a trending topic and if Twitter could potentially be a good advertising medium.
 Included are:
-> The underlying covid illness, vaccination, and tweets data
+-The underlying covid illness, vaccination, and tweets data
-> A jupyter notebook with the code to analyse the data
+- A jupyter notebook with the code to analyse the data
-> A report of the findings
+- A report of the findings
-> A presentation to stakeholders
+- A presentation to stakeholders

 Enjoy!